 The success of Amazon’s Alexa-enabled devices demonstrates the demand for voice-activated content.
 Smart speakers have sold in the millions worldwide, with the Google Home Mini speaker accounting for the majority of sales.
 Thanks to the benefits of hands-free operations, almost every home now has a smart device that includes voice search.

 The human voice is something with which everyone can identify.
-As more people use voice search, content marketers are likely to incorporate it into their campaigns.
+As more people use voice search, this marketing trend is one of the ones that content marketers are likely to incorporate into their campaigns.
 The FAQ content is one way to take advantage of the fantastic benefits of voice search.
 People are always going to have questions.
 Voice-based FAQ content can be beneficial if you use the right keywords.

 The marketing industry is constantly evolving, primarily because it is mainly based on the expectations and needs of consumers.
 The growth of the technology sphere has made digital and content marketing a part of a company’s overall marketing strategy.
 If you cannot understand and pinpoint current and future trends, you may miss out on the opportunity to reach your target audience.